shaan1991/exam-room-docs/docs/getting-started-with-the-temasys-sdk-for-web.md

 ---
-title: Getting Started with the Temasys SDK for Web
+title: sdk for web
 date: 2020-05-17
-slug: api-docs
+slug: sdk-for-web

 ---
 Getting Started with the Temasys SDK for Web